-The Mission Diocese is an independent ecclesial structure under episcopal oversight, formed by congregations.
+The Mission Diocese is an independent lutheran church under episcopal oversight, formed by congregations.
 It is part of the “one, holy, catholic and apostolic Church” confessed in the Creeds.
 As such, the responsibilities and promises God gives in His word apply to the Diocese, and it is truly a church in accordance with the definition of the Augsburg Confession, Article VII, on account, and by the power, of the means of grace administered within it.

 The Mission Diocese was born within the ELCF, and it continues in the Lutheran faith and congregational life that has prevailed in Finland since the 16th century, as a self-governing church.

 The Mission Diocese is part of the Nordic and world-wide community of confessional Lutherans, and on that basis it makes connections with all who hold to the same confession, both in Finland and abroad.
 The Mission Diocese co-operates in many ways with various Lutheran churches and organisations overseas.